Mending Prayer Rugs by Kathleen Hirsch

 In the general spirit of these morsels, I want to share what I’ve learned this past year about regeneration and renewal in late middle age.

-In my small corner of the world, as I take cuttings from bright red geraniums to overwinter as cuttings, batten down my storm windows, and like a squirrel start to collect small treasures for December’s Christmas stockings, I have been amazed, humbled, and grateful beyond words for the new forms of creativity that have emerged when I was sure that these streams of purpose were over.
+In my small corner of the world, as I take cuttings from bright red geraniums to overwinter, batten down my storm windows, and like a squirrel start to collect small treasures for December’s Christmas stockings, I have been amazed, humbled, and grateful beyond words for the new forms of creativity that have emerged when I was sure that these streams of purpose were over.

 I have learned that life and the spirit of renewal are always beckoning, even in the bleakest of times.
 We only have to pay attention and agree to a bit of playful surrender to its call.